Receding Gums

 How to Prevent Receding Gums?

 A person can have healthy gums with regular oral hygiene.
 Factors such as smoking, diabetes, and crooked teeth facilitate the development of gingival recession or increase its severity if any.
-Therefore, as a precaution, a person should brush teeth for 3 minutes at least 2 times a day with a suitable ADA approved toothpaste (eg, Crest Gum Detoxify Deep Clean, etc.) and manual toothbrush (eg, Reach Advanced Design Medium, etc.) or powered toothbrush (eg, Oral-B Genius 8000, etc.)
+Therefore, as a precaution, a person should brush their teeth for 3 minutes at least 2 times a day with a suitable ADA-approved toothpaste (eg, Crest Gum Detoxify Plus, etc.) and a manual toothbrush (eg, Reach Advanced Design Medium, etc.) or powered toothbrush (eg, Oral-B Genius 7500, etc.)

 Gingival recessions can also occur under the influence of bacteria.
 For this reason, one should not neglect general oral care.
 Apart from this, the person’s diet, primarily calcium, mineral, and vitamin-based is also important.
 In this respect, do not neglect to consume cheese, milk, and eggs regularly.